-Prerequisites: MED-110, MED-116, MED-138 and Enrollment in the Medical Assisting program

-This course provides instruction in clinical examining room procedures.
-Topics include asepsis, infection control, assisting with exams and treatment, patient education, preparation and administration of medications, EKG, vital signs, and medical emergencies.
+Prerequisites: MED-110, MED-116, MED-138 and Enrollment in the Medical Assisting program with exams and treatment, patient education, preparation and administration of medications, EKG, vital signs, and medical emergencies.
 Upon completion, students should be able to demonstrate competence in exam room procedures.